vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 - [ ] Targeting for Q2 2025: Get next round of blood tests done
 - [ ] Targeting for Q2 2025: Get DEXA scan done

-## Devops/server maintenance work in 2024
+## Devops stuff

-### Server migration wrap-up (Q4 2024)
+#### MediaWiki upgrades (Q1 or Q2 of 2025)

-In Q3 2024, I did the bulk of the upgrade and migration work associated with my server.
-Some remaining mechanical work, and then some careful post-migration verification work, still remain.
-I plan to do these in Q4 2024.
-These are my priority for Q4 2024, even if it means slowing down some of my more creative and productive personal projects work.
+I should do a round of MediaWiki upgrades in Q1 or Q2 of 2025, and also make sure the upgrade process is as streamlined as possible.

-### Digital will (likely Q1 2025)
+### Digital will (likely Q2 2025)

 After the more cleaned-up state I create with the server migration, I'd like to revisit my digital will and restructure it in a way that